marcusolsson/obsidian-plugin-docs/docs/getting-started/create-your-first-plugin.md

 1. Restart Obsidian to reload your plugin.
 1. Click the die icon in the sidebar.
 Make sure it says "Sample Plugin" when you hover it.

-Congratulations! 🎉 You've successfully loaded and changed a custom plugin for Obsidian. 🚀
+## Next steps

-Feel free to change the code from the sample plugin to see what it does.
-Once you're ready, learn more about the [anatomy of a plugin](plugin-anatomy).
+You've built your own plugin for Obsidian! 🚀 You can experiment by making further changes to the code to see what it does.
+From here, you can explore some of the guides to see what your plugin can do.